SMB Connections via LOLBin or Untrusted Process

-Identifies unexpected processes making network connections over port 445.
-Windows File Sharing is typically implemented over Server Message Block (SMB), which communicates between hosts using port 445.
-When legitimate, these network connections are established by the kernel.
-Processes making 445/tcp connections may be port scanners, exploits, or suspicious user-level processes moving laterally.
+Identifies potentially suspicious processes that are not trusted or living-off-the-land binaries (LOLBin) making Server Message Block (SMB) network connections over port 445.
+Windows File Sharing is typically implemented over SMB, which communicates between hosts using port 445.
+Legitimate connections are generally established by the kernel (PID 4).
+This rule helps to detect processes that might be port scanners, exploits, or user-level processes attempting lateral movement within the network by leveraging SMB connections.

 Elastic rule (View on GitHub)